streamr-dev/core-api/README.md

 ## CI

-The project uses [GitHub Actions](https://github.com/streamr-dev/core-api/actions) to automatically run tests for each commit to `master` and pull requests.
+The project uses [GitHub Actions](https://github.com/streamr-dev/core-api/actions) to automatically run tests for each commit to `main` and pull requests.

 ## Docker

-A [Docker image](https://hub.docker.com/r/streamr/core-api/) is automatically built and pushed to DockerHub when commits are pushed to branch `master`.
+A [Docker image](https://hub.docker.com/r/streamr/core-api/) is automatically built and pushed to DockerHub when commits are pushed to branch `main`.

 ## IDE